 Sexuality is compiled of many different aspects such as our sexual desires for others, our thoughts and attractions and how we express ourselves to others.
 Our sexual identity is something which may stay the same throughout our life or change over time.
 A person can also be asexual, where they have a low or absent interest in sexual desire or sexual activity.
 If you are unsure of your sexual identity remember that this is completely normal and there are services that you can turn to if you want some support.
 You can find information on some of the support services available to LGBTI+ young people at the bottom of this article.

-Sexual Orientation = Who we like
+Sexual attraction = Who we like

 Gender identity = How we feel on the inside/our personal sense of gender

 Traditionally, a person’s gender is assigned to them at birth by examining the baby’s genitals.
 If a baby has a penis, the baby is assigned male at birth, and if they have a vulva, the baby is assigned female.
 But gender is not binary of either male or female, and someone’s gender does not need to be based on their genitals or sex characteristics.
 Gender is something which is composed of many different factors which help form us into the people we are.
 These factors can include our bodies, our identity and our expression of self.
 Your gender is who you feel that you are, and this can align with the gender you were assigned at birth, or it may not.
-You can find more information on some of the different types of gender identity here.

 People who identify with the gender they were assigned at birth are often referred to as cisgender, and those who do not identify with the gender they were assigned at birth can be transgender or agender (without a gender).
 A transgender man may have been assigned female at birth, but know that this is not their gender.
 A non-binary person may have been assigned male at birth, but they know they are neither a man nor a woman.
 The term Trans is often used as an umbrella term for all those whose gender differs from the sex they were assigned at birth.
 Gender is personal, and it is often defined by the social and cultural standards of a certain community.
 Gender roles and identities vary in different parts of the world.
 For some people their gender can be something which is fluid and can evolve over time, and for others it is a constant.